kabirjs/kabirjs.github.io/README.md

 _**Technical Skills:**_ Seasonal Autoregressive Integrated Moving Average (SARIMA) Model & Forecasting, Time Series Analysis, Lagged Regression Model

 _**Tools:**_ R, Python

+---

+## Music Genre Classification - A Machine Learning Approach
+**Project Overview:** The goal of this project is to answer the question: _Can we predict the genre of a song using the attributes provided by the Spotify API data?_ We will begin with an exploratory data analysis (EDA), followed by building and assessing the metrics of various **machine learning models** in order to discover the best predictive model.
+This project used a **dataset of over 20,000 songs** and their respective Spotify data.
+I fit many different machine learning models using both **Python** and **R** in order to find the highest accuracy for music genre classification.
+The models used were: **decision trees, random forest, xgboost, k-nearest neighbors, and a neural network**.
+Ultimately the accuracy was very high ~90% for some musical genres and very low for others ~35%.
+This is due to musical genre overlap such as Rap and Hip-Hop.

+[images]

+_**Technical Skills:**_ XGBoost, Random Forest, Neural Network, Keras, Tensorflow

+_**Tools:**_ R, Python